vbenkevich/JetLayout/README.md

 }
 ```

-Support autolayout features like margins and preserving parent/safearea margins.
-View could be alligned both superview's bounds and superview's margins:
+View could be alligned both superview's bounds and superview's margins.
+View also can preserve superview margins.
 ```swift

 ZStack {